cebence/learn/spring/practice-spring-jpa.md

 </pluginRepositories>
 ```

-For Maven needs help from Spring Boot to create a runnable JAR so we need to add Spring Boot Maven plug-in:
+Maven needs help from Spring Boot to create a runnable JAR so we need to add Spring Boot Maven plug-in:

 1. Open the `pom.xml` file.